-- Bethany Cell Church Network — Bethany Cell Church Network.
-Follows the G12 principles, which have some of the hierarchical Shepherding errors baked in.
+- Bethany Cell Church Network — Follows the G12 principles, which have some of the hierarchical Shepherding errors baked in.
 It’s a shame because some great churches and people have been associated with this group in the past.

-- Praise Chapel. - Led by Larry Neville.
-This was an offshoot of Wayman Mitchell’s “Potter’s House.” (or CFM).
+- Praise Chapel – Led by Larry Neville.
+Praise Chapel was an offshoot of Wayman Mitchell’s “Potter’s House” (or CFM).
 Although it was supposed to be a reformist movement it seems that the reforms only went so far.
 They do not appear to be as deep in the shepherding doctrine as CFM, they definitely have some abused former members out there complaining about them.

-- New Covenant Ministries International – (NCMI) South Aftrican Apostolic movement started by Dudley Daniel.
+- New Covenant Ministries International or NCMI — South African Apostolic movement started by Dudley Daniel.
 There are a number of disgruntled members, showing this is likely heavily shepherding influenced as well.
 Rob Rufus the prophetic voice who has had some involvement with New Frontiers movement came from here originally.

-- Sovereign Grace Ministries — aka SGM.
-This used to be People of Destiny International, which was Larry Tomczak and CJ Mahaney.
-Recently they have taken a new direction which is hard core Calvinist and also more heavy handed leadership approach which has left a lot of members burned, including Larry Tomczak himself(!) who has now left.
+- Sovereign Grace Ministries of SGM — Sovereign Grace Minitries used to be People of Destiny International, which was Larry Tomczak and CJ Mahaney.
+Recently, they have taken a new direction which is hardcore Calvinist and also more heavy handed leadership approach which has left a lot of members burned, including Larry Tomczak himself(!) who has now left.
 There is a major site up now with people hurt under this change, and at this point I would consider it to be the most actively dangerous of the groups listed here.